boardfish/dissertation/contents/1-literature-review.md

 puzzle hunts as team-based problem-solving challenges<!-- TODO: is this a quote?
 -->, which, with treasure hunts, appears most similar to escape rooms.
-Various others have lent features to escape rooms, such as immersion in a story as the "hero", which @duplessie2013go reports as being something enthusiasts enjoy.
+Various others have lent features to escape rooms, such as immersion in a story as the *"hero"*, which @duplessie2013go reports as being something enthusiasts enjoy.
 This is embodied by live-action roleplaying, another inspiration for the genre [@nicholson2015peeking].
 Nicholson presents the precursors to escape rooms in further depth in his paper - Figure 2.1 summarises these.